-- Do not use nonprescription antihistamines, decongestants, or medicated nasal sprays.
+- Be careful with nonprescription antihistamines, decongestants, or medicated nasal sprays

-Nosebleeds may develop in people who have colds or chronic hay fever symptoms (postnasal drip, sneezing, or a runny, stuffy, or itchy nose) because nasal tissues become inflamed and irritated.
+Nosebleeds may develop in people who have colds or chronic allergy symptoms (postnasal drip, sneezing, or a runny, stuffy, or itchy nose) because nasal tissues become inflamed and irritated.
 Using medicines may relieve the symptoms, leading to less inflammation and irritation and fewer nosebleeds.
 But overuse of allergy medicines may lead to nosebleeds because of their overdrying side effects.
-If you have a lot of nosebleeds, talk to your doctor about the proper use of cold and allergy medicines.

 Author: Healthwise Staff